In this article, we will explain how Jira can be used over the course of a sprint.

 With the Jira Capture (formerly Bonfire) plugin, conducting test sessions is a breeze.
 The browser plugin lets you easily take screenshots and screencasts with comments and create Jira tickets.

 We are happy to assist you

 We are happy to consult with you individually and introduce you to Jira and/or Bonfire in a workshop or desktop sharing session.
 Feel free to contact us with no obligation.
-And by the way, //SEIBERT/MEDIA is an official Atlassian distribution partner and offers a 10% discount on all licenses in the form of consultation services.
+There are many additional benefits to purchasing licenses through //SEIBERT/MEDIA.